ludwig-n/lichess-arena-attendance-prediction/README.md

 ## Lichess Arena Attendance Prediction ♟️

-A project that uses classic ML regression models to predict the number of players who will join a tournament on [Lichess.org](https://lichess.org).
+A project that uses linear, random forest & gradient boosting models to predict the number of players who will join an online chess tournament on [Lichess.org](https://lichess.org).

 ### Installation